yugabyte/yugabyte-db/docs/content/stable/explore/change-data-capture/_index.md

 1. The connector uses replication slots to capture change events and publishes them directly to a Kafka topic.

 {{<lead link="./using-logical-replication/">}}
-To learn about CDC in YugabyteDB using the PostgreSQL Replication Protocol, see [CDC using PostgreSQL Replication Protocol](./using-logical-replication).
+Learn about CDC in YugabyteDB using the [PostgreSQL Replication Protocol](./using-logical-replication/).
 {{</lead>}}

 ## YugabyteDB gRPC Replication Protocol